Gonorrhea

 What Is Gonorrhea?

-Gonorrhea (gon-o-REE-ah) is a sexually transmitted infection (STI) caused by the germ Neisseria gonorrhoeae.
-Anyone that is sexually active is at risk of getting gonorrhea.
+Gonorrhea (gon-o-ree-ah) is a sexually transmitted infection (STI).
+Anyone who is sexually active is at risk of getting it.
 Those who have had more than one sexual partner are at higher risk of getting infected.

-• during vaginal delivery from an infected mother to baby
+• Through vaginal delivery from an infected birthing parent to baby (Gonorrhea can cause eye infections and pneumonia in newborns.)

 What Are the Signs and Symptoms of Gonorrhea?